(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 This way you’ll contribute to the history, you’ll get a good reputation (and the detectorists community too) and getting permission to metal detect in public and in private properties will become easier.
 And maybe you’ll be invited by the locals to detect their yards and farms.

-Military aircraft may be loaded with unexploded bombs (UXB) and bullets.
+Report any important thing to the authorities.
+Aircraft may be loaded with dangerous materials .
 They were left underground for more than 50 years.
-So they’re unstable and dangerous.
+So they’re unstable.

-You have to be careful and stay away if you doubt the plane contains such hazardous material.
+You have to be careful and stay away if you doubt the plane contains such such materials.
 You can know that by checking the official records that contains info about the plane’s cargo.

 The wreckage can be distant from the plane’s body.
 The scatter pattern of aircraft wreckage depends on many factors like airspeed when the crash happened.